gmccloskey13/mccloskey-portfolio/final_project_III_GarrettM.md

 ---

 ## FINAL DATA STORY

-My final data story compiles all of the elements I have worked on from Part I to Part III.
+My final data story was completed in Shorthand and compiles all of the elements I have worked on from Part I to Part III.
+The story is titled: _How American Is The American Orchestra?_.
+Click below to view my story!

 [Click here to view _How American Is The American Orchestra?_](/https://carnegiemellon.shorthandstories.com/how-american-is-the-american-orchestra-/index.html)